 An outdoor "medicine bath" is designed for quiet contemplation.
 The Temple Dome includes an interior hot pool and two cooling pools.
 Outside the dome, there's a swimming pool and sundeck.
 Private baths are also available.
 The lodge, built in the 1860s, has five private rooms and a dormitory.
 The entire property sits on 700 acres bordering the Tahoe National Forest.
 Camping is permitted on the grounds, and the Globe Hotel, in the town of Sierraville, is owned by the hot springs.
 Visitors to the hot springs must purchase a membership at $5 for 30 days or $20 for a year.

 In the current spa, superheated steam and cool mineral spring water are mixed in an artesian well.
-The comfortable water (102-104ÞF) is then pumped into seven private indoor tubs and one outdoor flow-through tub.
+The comfortable water (102-104F) is then pumped into seven private indoor tubs and one outdoor flow-through tub.
 Massages, body wraps, and healing stones are available.
-Reservations are recommended and admission is $14 per person.
+Reservations are recommended and admission is $25 per person.

-This article was first published in July 2001.
+This article was first published in July 2001, but was updated in December 2015.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.